AndreWohnsland/CocktailBerry/docs/setup.md

 With this as your base set up, even if not using the optional ingredients, your CocktailBerry will be able to do plenty of different cocktails.

-!!! tip
+!!! tip "Data Insights"
     You can export the CocktailBerry data to a CSV file over the interface.
     With this information you may identify popular drinks and ingredients.

 ## Updates

-With __version 1.5.0__, there is the option to enable the automatic search for updates at program start.
+There is the option to enable the automatic search for updates at program start.
 The `MAKER_SEARCH_UPDATES` config can enable this feature.
 CocktailBerry will then check the GitHub repository for new releases and informs the user about it.
 If accepted, CocktailBerry will pull the latest version and restart the program afterwards.